 Reimbursement Issues with the New Codes?

 Insurance companies continue to implement the CPT codes that went into effect in 2013, plus DSM-V, and many are preparing for ICD-10.
 If you still have “how to” questions or if you are having issues with reimbursement, let AACAP know.
 There are different reimbursement issues in different parts of the country with different insurance companies.
 Although every situation is different, AACAP is here to help you.
 We are tracking all of the complaints received and continue to follow up with these insurance companies in partnership with the other associations to resolve these issues.
-If you are experiencing issues, Jennifer Medicus, Assistant Director of Clinical Practice at email@example.com, can work with you on potential solutions.
+If you are experiencing issues, please contact a member of the Government Affairs and Clinical Practice Department at email@example.com to help you work on potential solutions.

 In the meantime, there are several steps you can take: